stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ## How to name files and folders

-Use a File Naming Convention is a framework or protocol if you like for naming your files in a way that describes what files contain and importantly, how they relate to other files.
+A File Naming Convention is a framework, or protocol if you like, for naming your files in a way that describes what the files contain and, importantly, how they relate to other files.

 | ---- |---|
 | Bad                                                 | Better |